addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 -----------------------
 You should still be connected to the Instance in the public Subnet.

-Use the following commands to test connectivity to the Instance in the private Subnet via the private IP.
+Use the following commands to test connectivity to the Instance in the private Subnet.

 ``Expected results: 'ping' should fail and 'ssh' should be successful.``

 .. code-block::

-    ping 10.0.2.103
+    ping <private ip of private Instance>
-    ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@10.0.2.103
+    ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@<private ip of private Instance>

 You are now connected to the Instance on the private subnet.